Go-To Cordless Tools All Contractors Should Have On Hand

 A leaf blower is a handy tool to have around the house, so why wouldn’t it be handy at the jobsite as well?
 You could use one to: clear the floors; blow shingle grit off a roof; clean up that miter saw before loading it up for the day; dry the morning dew off your outdoor workstation; blow the filth out of your work truck; you could even use it to dust yourself off before heading home for the day.

 If you’re already invested in DeWalt’s 20V Max system, the DCBL720P1 blower just might be a tidy solution to a messy jobsite.
 It won’t take up much more space in your truck than a push broom, and it cranks out 400 CFM and blows air at 90 MPH!

-Many first-generation cordless circular saws lacked power, which caused stalls and binding, and the number of cuts completed with one battery was lackluster, at best.
+Many first-generation cordless circular saws lacked power, which caused stalls and binding, and making several circular saw cuts with one battery was lackluster, at best.
 Makita now makes a full-size, 36V cordless circ saw that may give its corded cousins a run for their money.
-The XSH08Z is part of the X2 platform, meaning it runs off two Makita 18V lithium ion batteries, the same battery that powers the world’s largest cordless tool selection.
+The Makita XSH08Z is part of the X2 platform, meaning it runs off two 18V lithium ion batteries, the same battery that powers the world’s largest cordless tool selection.

 It weighs in at 10.1 lbs, which is less than some corded sidewinders.
 And while light on weight, it’s definitely not light on runtime: Makita claims it can cut 250 2x4s on one charge.
 Other tools in the X2 family include: chainsaws, blowers, trimmers and a rotary hammer.